bixb922/crank-organ/doc-software/README.md

 * When doing low level "all notes off" do also a high level "all notes off".
 * Handle case if there is a error.log in data folder with incorrect name
 * Some minor optimizations

+## Changes May 31 to June 14, 2025

+* Documentation:
+* New document with links and notes about building a crank organ [here](/building/README.md)

+* New features:
+* Implemented Test button on pinout.html for all drivers, including MIDI over serial.
+* Implemented an experimental RC Servo driver over ESP32-S3 GPIO pins.
+A maximum of 8 PWM drivers are allowed.
+This is to test RC servos before implementing driver for a 16 channel PWM board.
+* Show tune duration (in mm:ss) on history page together with percentage.
+* Better format when showing error log files
+* History page shows time played additionally to percentage
+* Do not upload files if there is less than 150 kb free to avoid flash full when updating json files such as tunelib.json or history.json
+* Compress utility: write setlist file of recent tunes, to be uploaded manually if desirable.
+This loads a setlist of recently changed files.

+* Corrections/optimizations:
+* Ensure neopixel LED flashes and then is off on shutdown
+* Reinstate clap when starting crank organ, reinstate heartbeat.
+* No backups for history.json to save space on flash.
+* More comments, simplify code
+* Speed up boot and use less RAM at startup.
+Boot takes about 4 seconds now.
+* Speed up tuning (writing organtuner.json), logger

 # 20. Programming language